 Now after we stop developing bone mass, it is important to keep our bones as strong as possible.

 Placing a degree of stress on your bones is one way to keep them strong, which is why it’s so important to include 30 minutes of activity into your daily routine.
 Walking or jogging are both great low-impact activities to help keep your bones strong.

-Thanks to Dr. Chad Kulak and Dr. Kelly Fleck (ACAC Council members) for their assistance with this series.
-If you have comments or questions for us, please let us know at Facebook/AlbertaChiropractors or Twitter @albertachiro.
+Thanks to Dr. Chad Kulak and Dr. Kelly Fleck for their assistance with this series.
+If you have comments or questions for us, please let us know on Facebook or Twitter.